adityarajsharma2393/Superstore---Power-BI-Sales-Prediction-/README.md

 In this project, I built an interactive and visually appealing sales dashboard to analyze business performance and provide actionable insights.
 The project focused on:

 ## Dashboard Creation:
-Designed an intuitive dashboard to identify key performance indicators (KPIs), enabling users to explore sales data at various levels of granularity with filtering capabilities.
+Designed an intuitive dashboard to identify key performance indicators (KPIs), enabling to explore sales data at various levels of granularity with filtering capabilities.

 ## Data Analysis:
 Analyzed historic sales data to provide insights into the effectiveness of sales strategies through visualizations and charts.